ProductivityTools-Learning/ProductivityTools.Example.FirebaseAuthenticationKept/README.md

     </a>
 </p>

-# Autenticate and refresh token in react app
+# Autentication and refresh token in react app

 Example shows how to create application which will use Google as an autenticator service and firebase as an integration layer.
 Webpage also take care about refreshing tokens so user won't be logout.